The 90s were a great decade for music.

 Jennifer Paige — Crush

 I generally tried to keep pure pop songs off this list, but had to make a few exceptions.
 This one I made because I love this song.
 So did a lot of other people: it peaked at number 3 on the Billboard Top 100.
 If you’ve seen my article on songs to sing to your girlfriend and were looking for similar songs a girl could sing to her boyfriend, this one will do nicely.

 Kris Kross — Jump

 I was secretly hoping you could guess this: Jump is the one song on this list I really hate.
-I love 90s rap and hip-hop (despite very few rap songs on this list—they will get there own post eventually), but to me this is just a pop song.
+I love 90s rap and hip-hop (despite very few rap songs on this list—they will get their own post eventually), but to me this is just a pop song.
 And a pretty bad one at that.
 But it was number one on the Billboard Top 100 for 8 consecutive weeks, because people are stupid.
 Or maybe I’m just a weirdo, because clearly, I’m in the minority here.
 But I can’t be alone….does anyone else hate this song as much as I do?

 Spin Doctors — Two Princes